Stochastic Approximation with Averaging Innovation Applied to Finance: Application to quasi-stochastic approximation

 This section is devoted to quasi-random innovations: the innovation sequence $(Y_n)_{n\ge0}$ becomes a deterministic uniformly distributed (u.d.) sequence $(\xi_{n+1})_{n\ge0}$ over a unit hypercube $[0,1]^q$, $i.e.$

-We extend the one-dimensional result first introduced in \cite{LapPagSab} to a general multi-dimensional setting with unbounded function $H$.
+We extend the one-dimensional result first introduced in \cite{LapPagSab} (see more recently \cite{MehMey,ShiMey}) to a general multi-dimensional setting with unbounded function $H$.
 We first recall few definitions and properties of u.d. sequences (see~\cite{Nie} and the reference therein).
 We emphasize how to apply Theorem \ref{Thm1ASM} when $H$ has ``bounded variation" on $[0,1]^q$ and when $H$ is Lipschitz continuous.